This is the multi-page printable view of this section. Click here to print.

 Creating a StatefulSet

-To create a StatefulSet, follow the steps below.
+To create a StatefulSet, follow these steps.

 1. All Services > Container > Kubernetes Engine Click the menu.
-Navigate to the Service Home page of Kubernetes Engine.
+1. Navigate to the Service Home page of Kubernetes Engine.

-3. On the StatefulSet List page, select the cluster and namespace from the gear button at the top left, then click Create Object.
+3. On the StatefulSet list page, select the cluster and namespace from the gear button at the top left, then click Create Object.

 Reference